The Joyce Building

 The horolocigal legacy provided by Joyce clocks and its different family members is, understandably, vast.
 With longcase clocks, dial clocks, pocket watches, sun dials, barometers, compass’, tower clocks, station clocks, furniture clocks, memorial clocks, town clocks and commercial clocks found the world over.
 Indeed since 1965 the company installed more than 2000 public clocks in Britain and Ireland alone.
 There is probably once closer to you than you think!

 At Trevanion & Dean we are honoured to be custodians of such an important building and history.
 When designing the auction house layout our aim was to incorporate as much of the buildings features as possible.
 We are especially pleased to have retained the original Joyce tower clock and have incorporated it into our auctioneers rostrum.
-Clients can freely see and inspect the clock on view days or by appointment.

 Click here for further information on the history of J B Joyce.